 On February 1, 2011, upon the recommendation of the Compensation Committee, the Board of Directors of Lattice Semiconductor Corporation (the "Company"), approved the FY2011 Cash Incentive Plan (the "2011 Plan").
 The Chief Executive Officer, other executive officers, and other members of senior management, including vice presidents and director-level employees, together with all other employees of the Company not on the Company's sales incentive plan, are eligible to participate in the 2011 Plan.
 Under the 2011 Plan, individual cash incentive payments for the Chief Executive Officer and other executive officers will be based both on Company performance, as measured by achievement of operating income (before incentive plan accruals) and revenue goals within specified ranges established by the Compensation Committee, and individual performance, as measured by the achievement of personal management objectives, with each of these components representing 1/3 of the potential cash incentive award.
-The Compensation Committee will determine the individual performance of the Chief Executive Officer and Chief Financial Officer as measured against personal management objectives established by the Chief Executive Officer will determine the individual performance of the other participants as measured against personal management objectives established by the Chief Executive Officer and reviewed by the committee during the first fiscal quarter of 2011, and the Chief Executive Officer and reviewed by the committee during the first fiscal quarter of 2011.
+The Compensation Committee will determine the individual performance of the Other participants as measured against personal management objectives established by the committee during the first fiscal quarter of 2011, and the Chief Executive Officer will determine the individual performance of the other participants as measured against personal management objectives established by the Chief Executive Officer and reviewed by the committee during the first fiscal quarter of 2011.